duplojs/utils/docs/en/v1/api/number/clamp.md

 ## Return value

-**Classic signature**: returns a number clamped to the interval `[lowerBound, upperBound]`.
+returns a number clamped to the interval `[lowerBound, upperBound]`.
 If `lowerBound` and `upperBound` are inverted, the function automatically reorders them.

-**Curried signature**: returns a function that takes a value and clamps it to the specified interval.

 ## See also